 It can be helpful to schedule your posts on a regular basis so that your audience will automatically expect your content and actively search for it.
 Also, a consistent schedule helps organize your production process to make it more practical and more efficient.

 Don’t forget SEO

 Search engines are what drive content on the internet to the users.
 Optimizing your content for search engines gives your content more exposure; in addition to allowing your content to be more digestible for the audience.
-After all, what’s easy to digest for the reader, is easy on the search engine – and vice versa.
+After all, what’s easy to digest for the reader, is easy on the best search engine – and vice versa.

 Promote On Multiple Platforms

 If you are only posting content on one platform, you are willingly putting yourself in a sort of specialized niche market.
 However, many users use multiple platforms for their social media needs.
 Marketing over multiple platforms helps direct more traffic your way.